arun-vlsi/OpenSiliconHub/README.md

 **What we have right now:**
 - FIR, IIR filter modules
 - FFT (Fast Fourier Transform) prototype
-- convolution engines for signal/image processing
+- Convolution engines for signal/image processing

 ---